andrewjh9/UTML/README.md

 # UTML
 UTML is a diagraming tool developed at the University of Twente in The Netherlands.
-THe tool is a web app and allows the user to create UML diagrams as well as finite state machine.
+Tye tool is a web app that allows the user to create UML diagrams and finite state machines.
 UTML is currently being actively developed.
+A (recent) version of it is running on <utml.nl>.

 ## The source
 There are separate readme files for front end and backend.
 Located in the ./client and ./src dictionaries respectively.

-# Contact
+## Contact
 Please refer to the user and development manual for more information.
 This can be obtained by contacting: \
 a.j.heath@student.utwente.nl\
 martenvoorberg@gmail.com\
-upon no reply contact:\
+Upon no reply, contact:\
 t.kemp@utwente.nl